-- MPERS benefit stops for any month in which you work for the state in a benefit-eligible position. - Additional service credit will accrue during period of reemployment (after you have worked at least one year). - Monthly benefit will be equal to the amount you were receiving when originally retired plus additional benefit for service and salary earned while reemployed.
+- MPERS benefit stops for any month in which you work for the state in a benefit-eligible position. - Additional service credit will accrue during period of reemployment (after you have worked at least one year). - at least one year).

+Monthly benefit will be equal to the amount you were receiving when originally retired plus additional benefit for service and salary earned while reemployed.